-Toyota has launched the C-HR EV, its first mass-produced pure electric model, in China through the GAC-Toyota joint venture on Earth Day.
-The C-HR EV is available in five variants and priced between RMB 225,800 (Rs 24.36 lakh) and RMB 249,800 (Rs 26.95 lakh) after government subsidies.
+Toyota launched the C-HR EV, its first mass-produced pure electric model, in China through the GAC-Toyota joint venture on Earth Day in April.
+The C-HR EV went on sale in five variants and priced between RMB 225,800 (Rs 24.36 lakh) and RMB 249,800 (Rs 26.95 lakh) after government subsidies.

 There are a few visual difference between the pure electric version and the fuel version.
 The face uses a split grille design and the fog lamp area on both sides of the electric car is more ‘aggressive’ than the fuel version.
 The deletion the exhaust tip is perhaps the most significant exterior change and a symbolic one as well for the hybrid car advocate and the exterior is complete with new 17-inch alloy wheels.
 The noticeable change to the interior is the full-LCD 4.2-inch instrument cluster, the replacement of the conventional drive selector with an electric drive selector, while the top-spec models are equipped with a 10-way power adjustment driver seat.